codypaternostro/RemotePro/docs/en-US/Add-RpConfigCommand.md

 Ensure that the PresentationFramework assembly is available for WPF support to allow GUI interaction.
-A new configuration file will be created if it doesn't already exist.
+A new configuration file will be created if it doesnâ€™t already exist.

 ## RELATED LINKS